 Head lice are not found on animals or household pets and are not transmitted from pets to humans.
-Because of children’s play activity and close contact, head louse infestations are usually found on children, but can also be spread to adults.
-The head louse is not a vector of disease in the United States although severe infestations may cause irritation, scratching, and subsequent secondary infection.
-Students can lose sleep, feel embarased, and even suffer anxiety.
+Because of children’s play activity and close contact, head lice infestations are usually found on children, but can also be spread to adults.
+Head lice are not vectors of disease in the United States although severe infestations may cause irritation, scratching, and subsequent secondary infection.
+Students can lose sleep, feel embarassed, and even suffer anxiety.
 Itching from large numbers of bites may make the infested individual feel tired, irritable, and feverish, thus the term “feeling lousy”.

 Female lice lay 6-10 eggs (nits) per day.
 She may lay up to 140 eggs during her 30 day lifetime.
 Adults cannot survive more than about 24 hours without a blood meal.
 The nymphs and adults all have piercing-sucking mouthparts, which pierce the skin for a blood meal.

 The reaction of individuals to louse bites can vary considerably.
 Persons previously unexposed to lice experience little irritation when contracting head lice for the first time.
-After a few weeks, individuals may become sensitized to the bites and react with a general allergic reaction including reddening of the skin, itching, and overall inflammation.
+After a few weeks some individuals may become sensitized to the bites and react with a general allergic reaction including reddening of the skin, itching, and overall inflammation.
 Subsequent infestations usually cause itching and redness within 24-48 hours.
 Some individuals never exhibit symptoms even with repeated infections.